 The required supplementary information presents Budgetary Comparison Schedules for the Business Council's General Fund and each of its major governmental funds.
 The schedules present the Business Council's original and final appropriated budgets for the reporting period as well as its actual inflows and outflows of financial resources.
-The required supplementary information also presents the Schedule of the Business Council's Proportionate Share of the Net Pension Liability, the Schedule of the Business Council's Contributions, and the Schedule of the Business Council's Proportionate Share of the Business Council's Proportionate Share of the Business Council's Proportionate Share of the Business Council's Schedules present information on the Business Council's share of the net pension liability in line with Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, and information on the Business Council's total OPEB liability in line with GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions.
-The required supplementary information is presented on pages 43 through 52.
+The required supplementary information also presents the Schedule of the Business Council's Proportionate Share of the Net Pension Liability, the Schedule of the Business Council's Contributions, and the Schedule of the Business Council's Proportionate Share of the Business Council's Proportionate Share of the Business Council's Proportionate Share of the Business Council's Schedules present information on the Business Council's share of the net pension liability.
+These schedules present information on the Business Council's share of the net pension liability in line with Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, and information on the Business Council's total OPEB liability in line with GASB Statement No. 75, Accounting and Financial Reporting for Pensions, and information is presented on pages 43 through 52.